Finding the best buy-to-let remortgage rates

-Once the lender secures your DIP, we’ll start to prepare your mortgage application.
+After securing your DIP, we’ll start to prepare your mortgage application.
 We’ll send you a pack that explains all the different documents the lender needs.
 You’ll be assigned a client relationship manager who’ll go through your documents and get everything ready for submission.
 Your adviser will then submit your full mortgage application.

 4. Lender Underwriting and Valuation

 The lender carries out a process called “underwriting” where they check all the information and documents you’ve provided in your application.
 They’ll also instruct a mortgage valuation on the property to make sure there are no significant problems with it.
 Sometimes a lender will only instruct a desktop valuation for a remortgage – rather than a physical valuation – as your property would have likely had a valuation and internal inspection when you took out your first mortgage.